 Not everyone has a lot of free time, and they may be jumping from one chore to the next without having much time to relax.
 If this is you, then handwashing may not be the most attractive option for cleaning your knee sleeves.
 Manual washing can take so much of your time and energy, and this may be the last thing you want to do after a busy day at work or at the gym.

 This is why your last resort is to machine-wash the sleeves after use.
 It is indeed more convenient and time-saving to simply dump your dirty knee sleeves in the machine and leave them until it is time to hang them dry.
-But here’s an important tip – before you place them into the machine, be sure to put your sleeves in a separate laundry bag to prevent damages to the fabric.
+But here’s an important tip – before you place them into the machine, be sure to put your sleeves in a separate laundry bag to prevent damage to the fabric.
 Also, select the delicate or low setting for washing.
 Most importantly, pour a good amount of mild detergent that should keep them clean without affecting the color quality of the knee sleeves.
 Lastly, just hang them dry since using a spin-dryer will cause the fabric to shrink over time.

-There are so many ways to clean your knee sleeves, but it is best to choose which of these methods work depending on the situation.
+There are so many ways to clean your knee sleeves, but it is best to choose which of these methods works depending on the situation.
 No matter which technique you decide to follow, make it a point to avoid washing your knee sleeves daily to prevent them from shrinking, fading, or wearing out quickly.